LogoLogo

 Abstract

-This BRC presents a solution to the limitations identified in BRC-93 concerning Method 1 of BRC-69 key linkage revelation.
+This BRC presents a solution to the limitations identified in concerning Method 1 of key linkage revelation.
 The proposed method utilizes a Schnorr-based zero-knowledge proof (ZKP) scheme to enable provers to reveal a shared secret between their identity key and a counterparty's key while allowing verifiers to independently confirm its validity without accessing private keys.
 This approach ensures trustless verification of shared secrets, enhancing the security and practical utility of key linkage revelations in privacy-preserving systems.

 Motivation